 To illustrate this, imagine a player is injured in minute 25 of the first half.
 It then takes 3 minutes to treat the player before the game can be restarted.
-To compensate for this loss of time, and because the clock does not stop during this injury, the referee will add an extra 3 minutes on to the game at the end of the 45 minutes.
-This means the referee will end the half after 48 minutes has passed since the game began.
+To compensate for this loss of time, and because the clock does not stop during this injury, the referee will add an extra 3 minutes onto the game at the end of the 45 minutes.
+This means the referee will end the half after 48 minutes have passed since the game began.

 Overtime or extra time

-The other situation where more time may be added onto a game is if the referee adds what is known as overtime or extra time to a game.
+The other situation where more time may be added to a game is if the referee adds what is known as overtime or extra time to a game.

 In a women’s soccer tournament such as the women’s soccer world cup, a winner needs to be established.
 For this to happen, a game can’t end in a tie.
 There needs to be a winner.